How we use your personal information

 The basis upon which we will deal with your Personal Data

 Data Protection law says that we are allowed to use your Personal Data only if we have a proper reason to do so.
-This includes sharing it outside our company.
+This includes sharing it outside our Group.
 The law says we must have one or more of these reasons:

 - To fulfil a contract we have with you, or